The rules listed on this page are specific to the 2012-2014 catalog year. Rules for previous catalogs can be found on the degree checklists (below).

 Students can also fill elective hours by declaring a minor or by completing a concentration, certificate program, or other Academic Enrichment activity.

-Communication Sciences and Disorders students many not take more than 49 hours in the College of Communication.
+Radio-Television-Film students may not take more than 48 hours in the College of Communication.

 Rules to Live By

 No core curriculum requirement, foreign language course, or course in the College of Communication may be taken on a pass/fail basis.

 Only 15 hours of non-Communication electives may be taken on a pass/fail basis.

 24 of the last 30 hours for the degree must be taken in-residence.

 Students must take at least 36 upper-division credit hours.

 At least 60 hours for the degree must be taken in-residence.

 A minimum GPA of 2.25 is required to take any upper-division courses in the College of Communication.